uriellmendezz/Final_Project_Henry/Arquitectura/Mage.md

 - **Learning Curve**: Understanding and working with DAG-based workflow management systems might require a learning curve for team members who are new to the concept.

+### Stop wasting time waiting around for your DAGs to finish testing.
+### Get instant feedback from your code each time you run it.

+### Don’t have a large team dedicated to Airflow?
+### Mage makes it easy for a single developer or small team to scale up and manage thousands of pipelines.

+#### 1.Fast deploy
+Deploy Mage to AWS, GCP, or Azure with only 2 commands using maintained Terraform templates.

+#### 2.Scaling made simple
+Transform very large datasets directly in your data warehouse or through a native integration with Spark.

+#### 3.Observability
+Operationalize your pipelines with built-in monitoring, alerting, and observability through an intuitive UI.